MarkD117/trad-academy/README.md

 - Site footer

-    - At the bottom of the site there is the site footer.
-The footer consists of four social media links and contact information.
+    - At the bottom of the site, the footer consists of four social media links and contact information.
 The footer is responsive to both mobile and desktop layouts.
 Below 650px the contact information will stack preventing crowding of elements.

     - Desktop